chtgupta/FadeInTextView-Android/README.md

 4. **Push** your work back up to your fork
 5. Submit a **Pull request** so that I can review changes

+## Support

+* Liked my work?
+Star it to show support!
+* Used it in your app?
+Let me know and I'll include your app name, logo and link in this repository.
+* Want to take this to another level?
+Read ``CONTRIBUTING`` again!

 ## License

 ```sh